The College of Liberal Arts, the UMass Boston Alumni Association, and the Career Center provide a variety of resources for graduates.

 The Environmental Protection Agency has moved forward under the existing Clean Air Act and the landmark 2007 Supreme Court decision in Massachusetts vs. EPA.
 There the court ruled that greenhouse gases are indeed pollutants, and that EPA must determine if they pose a danger to human health and welfare and whether vehicle emissions contribute to the problem.
 “In December 2009, EPA Administrator Lisa P. Jackson answered those questions—“yes and yes,” McCarthy said.

-Since then, Gina McCarthy has operated at the front line of environmental regulation, overseeing the development of the nation’s first efforts under the Clean Air Act to regulate greenhouse gas emissions.
+Gina McCarthy operated at the front line of environmental regulation, overseeing the development of the nation’s first efforts under the Clean Air Act to regulate greenhouse gas emissions.
 The “Endangerment Finding” in 2009 was the foundation for EPA’s work to issue the first greenhouse gas emissions standards for cars and trucks, which in turn meant that greenhouse gases from factories and power plants would also have to be addressed in sensible, cost-effective ways.
-The gain, McCarthy points out, has been in applying standards that will have real impact and whose costs the nation cannot only afford to bear but that will actually save drivers money at the pump and pay industry back in the form of increased efficiency and lower energy expenditures.
+The gain, McCarthy pointed out, has been in applying standards that will have real impact and whose costs the nation cannot only afford to bear but that will actually save drivers money at the pump and pay industry back in the form of increased efficiency and lower energy expenditures.
 “The EPA and the states are now ready to apply the same time-tested process they have used for other pollutants.
 This shows that the Clean Air Act can be used to reduce these (greenhouse) gases in a cost effective way,” says McCarthy.

 When in May of 2010 Gina McCarthy delivered the keynote address at the Green Education for the Next Generation Gala, she revealed certain traits that allow her to operate in an often obstreperous environment.
 OFD—Originally From Dorchester—she told her audience: “I’m not going to debate climate science.
 The time has come to act.”